Gamma Knife Radiosurgery Treatment & Procedure

 - The lesion being treated receives a high dose of radiation with minimum risk to nearby tissue and structures

-- Patients experience little discomfort
+- Patients experience little discomfort in laser knife radiosurgery

 - The absence of an incision eliminates the risk of hemorrhage and infection.